-\ The total aggregate purchase price for the acquisition of substantially all the assets of EGEN included potential future Earn-out Payments contingent upon achievement of certain milestones.
+The total aggregate purchase price for the acquisition of substantially all the assets of EGEN included potential future Earn-out Payments contingent upon achievement of certain milestones.
 The difference between the aggregate \$30.4 million in future Earn-out Payments and the \$13.9 million included in the fair value of the acquisition consideration at June 20, 2014 was based on the Company's risk-adjusted assessment of each milestone and utilizing a discount rate based on the estimated time to achieve the milestone.
 These milestone payments will be fair valued at the end of each quarter and any change in their value will be recognized in the financial statements.
-As of March 31, 2015, the Company fair valued these milestones at \$13.8 million and recognized a non-cash charge of \$172,136 as a result of the change in the fair value of these milestones from December 31, 2014.
+As of June 30, 2015, the Company fair valued these milestones at \$13.9 million and recognized a non-cash charge of \$241,528 as a result of the change in the fair value of these milestones from December 31, 2014.

 Under the acquisition method of accounting, the total purchase price is allocated to EGEN's net tangible and intangible assets and liabilities based on their estimated fair values as of the acquisition date.
-The table below summarizes the preliminary estimated fair values of EGEN's net tangible and intangible assets and liabilities on the acquisition date.
-The purchase price allocations are preliminary and subject to change as more detailed analyses are completed and additional information with respect to the fair values of the assets and liabilities acquired becomes available.
+There were no subsequent adjustments to provisional amounts in finalizing the purchase price allocation of acquisition of substantially all of the assets of Egen, Inc. on June 20, 2014.
+The following table summarizes the fair values of these assets acquired and liabilities assumed related to the acquisition.